RocketMan/zookeeper/docs/Playlists.md

 playlists duplicated in the user interface.
 If desired, an alternate name can be specified via the `name` attribute.

+In addition, you may specify an optional meta attribute `fromtime` to indicate the portion of the playlist you wish to duplicate.
+The value may be a range (hhmm-hhmm) or a time (hhmm).
+If you specify a time, duplicate copies from the specified time to the end of the playlist.

 Example:

 To duplicate playlist 12345 for rebroadcast on 2022-01-01 from 1800-2000: